 Prepare your workspace

 Make sure when you purchase a bean bag cover that you buy one with an inner liner.
-An inner liner not only makes filling easier; it allows you to change covers as required.
+An inner liner not only makes filling easier; it allows you to change outer-covers as required.

 Inner liners make cleaning the outer cover easier, as you can remove the inner bag once filled and place the outer cover in a washing machine or tub, provided the material is washable.